 It is the inclusions and blemishes that make a diamond truly unique and unmistakable.
-Some diamonds come close to perfect, but most jewellers have never seen one.
+Some diamonds come close to perfect, but most jewelers have never seen one.

-The diamond's clarity, which measures the absence of inclusions and blemishes, is described by terms like FL (Flawless) for diamonds with no visible inclusions under 10x magnification, VVS for very slightly included or I for inclusions that are visible under the magnifying glass and may affect transparency and brilliance.
-Learn more about the GIA certificate and how to read a GIA certificate.
+The diamond's clarity, which measures the absence of inclusions and blemishes, is described by terms like FL (Flawless) for diamonds with no visible inclusions under 10x magnification, VVS for very slightly included, or I for inclusions that are visible under the magnifying glass and may affect transparency and brilliance.

 The “color” of a diamond measures how white a diamond is.

 - What is the GIA color scale?

 The color scale of a diamond ranges from the letter D to Z. D colored stones are absolutely colorless, and therefore very white, while Z colored diamonds have a light yellow or brown tint.

 - Which color should you go for?

 While D is definitely the most sought after color for a diamond, they are also the more expensive.
 We suggest choosing G, H, or I diamonds as they will look just as white to the naked eye.